 Where Should I Place the Datalogger in the Incubator?

-Temperatures in incubators can vary from point to point inside the incubator and are not necessary equal to the temperature that is displayed on the incubator.
-However, as long as the incubator is from a trusted brand it is mostly precise.
+Temperatures in incubators can vary from point to point inside the incubator and are not necessarily equal to the temperature that is displayed on the incubator.
+However, as long as the incubator is from a trusted brand it is most precise.

 Most incubators will have a critical high spot as well as a critical low.
 It is important to place dataloggers at the points in the incubator where there are either critical high or the critical low temperatures.